orbital-lab/ExoPlanet/README.md

 ![exoplanet](img/exoplanet.jpg)

-__ExoPlanet__ is an imaginary planetary exploration mission related to my final thesis _"Concept and Simulation for Autonomous Navigation of Planetary Rovers"_ [[DLR elib](http://elib.dlr.de/72296/)] for the space engineering programme of the Berlin [Institute of Technology](http://www.raumfahrttechnik.tu-berlin.de).
+__ExoPlanet__ is an imaginary planetary exploration mission related to my [final thesis](http://elib.dlr.de/72296/) _"Concept and Simulation for Autonomous Navigation of Planetary Rovers"_ for the space engineering programme of the Berlin [Institute of Technology](http://www.raumfahrttechnik.tu-berlin.de).
 Based on this mission (the name was selected referring to the planned ESA [ExoMars](http://www.esa.int/SPECIALS/ExoMars/index.html) mission), I present a base concept for the rover navigation.
 Therefore the The Sensor-based Random Tree (SRT) [Method](http://www.dis.uniroma1.it/~labrob/research/SRT.html) was adapted to work in 3D environments.
 As the practical part, the thesis consists of the development of an application for terrain rendering and visual sensor simulation.
 A generated planetary landscape was used for a basic proof of the navigation algorithms.
 The application is splitted into two sub projects:

 __ExoSim__